jadler29/MadnessNetwork/README.md

 # Part 1: The Problem

 March Madness is arguably the most exiting three weeks in sports TV.
 64 college basketball teams play in a win or go home tournament for the National championship (we will not consider the First Four Entry round here).
-Unless you're a diehard fan of a single team, at least 90% of the fun comes from creating your predicted bracket and ___(without a chance of succes)ly hoping it turns out perfect.
+Unless you're a diehard fan of a single team, at least 90% of the fun comes from creating your predicted bracket and vainly hoping it turns out perfect.

 Many people enter their bracket in a pool with their friends or coworkers.
 This post will not get you that perfect bracket, but will help you chances at winning that pool.